PipedreamHQ/pipedream/components/zoom/README.md

 ### Pipedream workflows

 You can trigger a [Pipedream workflow](https://docs.pipedream.com/workflows/) — hosted Node.js code — on every new event from any Zoom source.
 You can find a few example workflows below.

-Just **Copy** them, connect your Zoom account, and you'll be able to trigger.
+To use a workflow, just **Copy** it and follow the instructions in the workflow's `README`.
 You can modify or extend these workflows in any way you'd like.

 - [Save Zoom Recordings to Amazon S3](https://pipedream.com/@dylburger/save-zoom-recordings-to-amazon-s3-p_PACKJG/readme)